Nehemiah Chapter Three

 Nehemiah 3:32

-and between the room above the corner and the sheep gate the goldsmiths and merchants made repairs.
+Finally, between the upper room at the corner and the Sheep Gate the goldsmiths and merchants made repairs.

 This final verse of Nehemiah chapter three brings to a close our tour of the walls and gates of Jerusalem.
 We have returned back to the Sheep Gate and our return reminds us that our faith begins and ends with Jesus Christ.
 In John 14:6, Jesus said: 'I am the way and the truth and the life.
 No one comes to the Father except through me.'
 We see the truth in these words as we conclude our tour.